 The Fermentation Process: How it Influences Alcohol Levels

 In conclusion, although homemade wines can potentially exceed commercial wines in alcoholic strength because of various aspects such as yeast selection and chaptalization practices, it’s not necessarily accurate that they are consistently more vigorous in general.
-The process of fermentation is multifaceted and complex; thus, differences in potency arise from numerous contributing factors other than solely distinguishing between homemade versus commercially-produced wine.
+The fermentation process is multifaceted and complex; thus, differences in potency arise from numerous contributing factors other than solely distinguishing between homemade versus commercially-produced wine.

 Comparing Alcohol Levels in Common Homemade and Store-Bought Wines